Hydrough2k2k/Geometry-Dash-Randomiser/README.md

 - Do you want to Randomise on-screen text?
 - Wanna have a ball for a wave and a portal for a ship?
-- Would you like to randomise every texture in the game to make navigating and playing damn near inmpossible?
+- Would you like to randomise every texture in the game to make navigating and playing damn near impossible?
 - This application can do all that and more (in the future, maybe :) )

 # Download the app [here](https://github.com/Hydrough2k2k/Geometry-Dash-Randomier/releases/tag/Geometry-Dash)